avo-hq/docs/src/1.0/authorization.md

 ### destroy?

 `destroy?` to `false` will prevent the user from destroying a resource and hiding the delete button.

+## Relationships

+When using relationships, you would like to set policies for `creating` new resources on the relationship, allowing to `attach` or `detach` relevant model.
+Avo makes this easy using a straight-forward naming schema.

+For the creation of a new resource from the relationship show page, you can use the `create?` method defined above to limit the display of the `Create new {model}` button.

+### attach_{model}?

+When you have a Post resource and a Comment resource and you want to authorize which users can add comments to a post, you should define an `attach_comment?` policy on your post model's policy class.

+If the name of you model is PascalCased like `MainUser`, you should define the policy as `attach_main_user?`.

+If you define your fields as `field :post, as: :has_one` and `field :posts, as: :has_many`, be aware that you have to define the two policy methods, one for `post` as `attach_post?` and one for `posts` as `attach_posts?`.

+### detach_{model}?

+`detach` method works similarly to `attach` one, but for detaching.

 ## Scopes